jrkessl/vagrant/README.md

+# Kubeadm from scratch
+Lets try setting up a new cluster with Kubeadm, from scratch, trying to learn all the process, instead of following the tutorial.
+Let's follow the kubeadm instructions in the Kubernetes website.
+The text below is outdated.
+Nov 18th 2023.

 # Vagrant and Kubernetes from apt
 Use Vagrant to launch VMs in your workstation, and, in them, automatically install Kubernetes from the apt repositories.
 ## Overview